GCSE Economics Market Failure Revision Notes

 Simple Explanation

-Market failure happens when the market doesn't work as it should, leading to problems like pollution or not enough public services.
-It can occur because some costs or benefits aren't reflected in prices, or because some goods are hard to sell fairly.
-This means that sometimes, the government may need to step in to help fix these issues.
+Market failure happens when the market doesn't work properly, leading to problems like pollution or not enough public services.
+It means that resources are not used in the best way for society.
+Sometimes, the government steps in to help fix these issues through rules or financial support.

 Memory Trick